zecrocks/zcash-stack/docs/class-1-sync-week.md

 [TODO: Insert a relevant diagram/picture]

-[TODO: where does Zcash sit in the world of privacy-realted cryptocurrency]
+[TODO: where does Zcash sit in the world of privacy-related cryptocurrency]

 ## Workshop TLDR
     1. Set up a VM on hardware of choice